swcarpentry/shell-novice/04-loop.md

 >
 > The shell prompt changes from `$` to `>` and back again as we were
 > typing in our loop.
 The second prompt, `>`, is different to remind
 > us that we haven't finished typing a complete command yet.
+A semicolon, `;`,
+> can be used to separate two commands written on a single line.

 We have called the variable in this loop `filename` in order to make its purpose clearer to human readers.